A hydroxyl generator provides an alternative to ozone generators because hydroxyls can oxidize contaminants,

 Hydroxyl generators are used in the restoration industry in environments where concentrated ozone is undesirable

 either because it could damage materials or because workers or occupants are present.
 Hydroxyl generators are often

 used after floods or fires have been extinguished and the building is full of smoke odor because hydroxyl generators

-Hydroxyl generators can be run at the site in the days before work begins on a restoration project to help purify
+Hydroxyl generators can be left running at the job site in the days before work begins on a restoration project

-the air and prevent mold from taking hold.
-Hydroxyl radicals react with over 5,000 compounds and will break apart
+to help purify the air and prevent mold from taking hold.
+Hydroxyl radicals react with over 5,000 compounds and

-odors from fire and smoke, floods, chemical fumes, fuel oil, VOCs and trauma without damaging sensitive contents
+will break apart odors from fire and smoke, floods, chemical fumes, fuel oil, VOCs and trauma without damaging

 What are the Methods Used